signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 * Write a RMSE function to calculate the [root-mean-square error](https://en.wikipedia.org/wiki/Root-mean-square_deviation) between two vectors.

 Now, we're ready to try using ALS for varying values of $\lambda$.
+In order to reduce computation time and find a low-dimensionality solution, we will constrain the rank of $\textbf{D}$ to a maximum of 30.

 * Iterate through the calculated values of $\lambda$.
 For each one, do the following:

 	* Use `softImpute()` with the current value of $\lambda$ to calculate a singular value decomposition of the scaled sparse ratings matrix.
 Set `rank.max=30` to restrict solutions to a maximum rank of 30 and `maxit=1000` to control the number of iterations allowed.
-For all but the first iteration, pass into the `warm.start` parameter the *previous* result of calling `softImpute()`.
+For all but the first call of `softImpute()`, pass into the `warm.start` parameter the *previous* result of calling `softImpute()` to reduce the required computation time via a "warm start".
 Read the documentation for details on what these parameters mean.

 	* Calculate the *rank* of the solution by (1) rounding the values of the diagonal matrix of the resulting decomposition, stored in `$d`, to 4 decimal places and (2) calculating the number of nonzero entries.